m4b/dryad/README.md

 rustup target add x86_64-unknown-linux-musl
 ```

-Of course, you will also need your typical build tools on a linux system, essentially:

-- `gcc` (or `clang`)
+All you really need now is rustup, an internet connection, and a linker for the target you're linking:

 - `ld` (or `ld.gold`)
 - `curl`
 - an internet connection